xyephy/sv2-tp/doc/developer-notes.md

 4. If your IDE has an option for this, change your breakpoints to use the file name only.

-### debug.log
+### sv2-debug.log

-If the code is behaving strangely, take a look in the `debug.log` file in the data directory;
+If the code is behaving strangely, take a look in the `sv2-debug.log` file in the data directory;
 error and debugging messages are written there.

 Debug logging can be enabled on startup with the `-debug` and `-loglevel`